The Arcade Shed before painting

 Why build an Arcade Shed?

+I’d been planning to build an Arcade Shed for a while before actually taking the plunge.
 Growing up in Essex in the 80’s, I had easy access to some of the best arcades in the UK, with Southend being a 25 minute drive from my home in Grays.
 Every Friday my friends and I would head up the A13 in an old Ford Capri owned by my friend Jason, and hit the arcades on the Southend sea-front.
 It seemed then that there were new arcade games every week, dedicated games that were almost impossible to replicate on the home consoles and computers of the time (although the BBC Micro did a good job).

 Southend arcades